What Do Cavapoo Tails Look Like – Tail Docking, Injuries And Tail Care

 Below is a list of the most common injuries and conditions that can affect your Cavapoo’s tail:

-Abrasions – These are typically simple scrapes that can occur if your dog scrapes its tail against an abrasive surface like concrete or they catch their tails on an object or item like wire fencing.
+Abrasions – These are typically simple scrapes that can occur if your dog scrapes its tail against an abrasive surface like concrete or catches its tail on an object or item like wire fencing.

 If the abrasion is small and shallow then you can apply antibiotic ointment to the area.